alsmola/graphgrc/nist80053/cm-3.md

-# CM-3 - Configuration Change Control
+# NIST 800-53v5 - CM-3 - Configuration Change Control
 - Determine and document the types of changes to the system that are configuration-controlled;
 - Review proposed configuration-controlled changes to the system and approve or disapprove such changes with explicit consideration for security and privacy impact analyses;
 - Document configuration change decisions associated with the system;